MrYuShan/University-Project/README.md

 From Blockchain to Image Processing, Concurrency, and more...

-I learn a lot during my university years
+I learned a lot during my university years

 **Contact me for more info.**